luchiangabriel/Projects/Email Slicer/README.md

 - Run the script
 - Introduce an email address
 - The program will slice the username and the domain name
-- In the console will be displayed the desired informations
+- On the console will be displayed the desired informations